For the Love of Victorian Oatmeal Cookies

 Today, April 30, is National Oatmeal Cookie Day.
 That’s one reason to spread the yumminess that is homemade (or potentially so) cookies with the texture and depth of flavor that is the blend of spices, butter, rolled oats, and raisins.
 And sugar.
 Brown and white.
 Victorian Oatmeal Cookies.

-I love oatmeal raisin cookies.
-They’re my first pick on a cookie buffet (yes, cookie buffets are indeed a thing) long before chocolate chip, and second only to my own homemade iced sugar cookie.
-I’ve baked cookies with ever-improving recipes since circa age twelve when Mom allowed me the freedom to bake without supervision.
-(Oh, and required me to leave the kitchen at least as clean as I found it.
+Deliciousness!
+Oatmeal raisin cookies.
+They’re my first pick on a cookie buffet (yes, cookie buffets are indeed a thing).
+My first choice is oatmeal raisin long before chocolate chip, and second only to my own homemade iced sugar cookie.
+I’ve baked cookies with ever-improving recipes since Mom first allowed me to bake without supervision.
+(And required me to leave the kitchen at least as clean as I found it.
 That part bugged me.)

-You might say I’m a bit of a connoisseur when it comes to homemade cookies.
-My reasons for clarifying just how history became warped about when oatmeal cookies came to be… and why folks resisted trying them (the resistance part will come in another post).
+You might say I’m a bit of a connoisseur of homemade cookies.
+Thus my reasons for clarifying just how history became warped about when oatmeal cookies came to be.
+And why folks resisted trying them.
+(The resistance part will come in another post.)
+Victorian Oatmeal Cookies

 A popular theory for the origin of oatmeal raisin cookies is that they descended from Scottish/British oat cakes.
 In wartimes, soldiers would carry oat cakes to battle with them for boosts of energy during battle.
 The first recipe for these babies was written by Fannie Merritt Farmer in 1896.

 …we’ll find that nearly everyone on page 1 of Google agrees.
 Fannie Merritt Farmer and her 1896 publication: The Boston Cooking-School Cook Book is “the first printed recipe for oatmeal cookies.”

 Wikipedia, where many of us turn in absence of volumes of Encyclopedias in book form, states the same: